Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/Related/Depression and anxiety/Can Anxiety Cause Depression if Left Untreated.md

 identify unhelpful or distorted thoughts widen your comfort zone increase your self-esteem
-“In therapy, we focus on changing your negative narrative about yourself to one that is strength and value-focused.”
-“By combining these methods, we see clients move from anxiety and depression, to self-confidence and more fulfilling lives.”
+In therapy, the focus is on changing your negative narrative about yourself to one that is strength and value-focused.
+By combining these methods, clients move from anxiety and depression to self-confidence and more fulfilling lives.
 Let’s recap
 In some cases, living with the effects of anxiety can cause depression symptoms to develop.
 It could also intensify these symptoms if you already live with both conditions.